-- 1. Every candidate for the Degree of DEng/EngD shall present a thesis or portfolio embodying the results of their special study or research. - 2.
-A thesis should take the form of a specially composed monograph.
+- 1. Every candidate for the Degree of DEng/EngD shall present a thesis or portfolio embodying the results of their special study or research. - A thesis should take the form of a specially composed monograph.
 A portfolio should take the form of documents such as published papers, unpublished papers containing original scientific or engineering investigations and/or analysis, patents etc together with an abstract in English which describes the contribution to knowledge and innovation demonstrated by the candidate. - 3.
 The submission of a thesis shall follow the same rules and procedures as for the submission of a thesis for a PhD.
-The submission of a portfolio of published work shall follow the same rules and procedures as laid down for the submission of a portfolio of published work for a PhD with the exception that only registered DEng/EngD students are eligible. - 4.
-The thesis or portfolio shall normally be presented after four years and no later than five years since first matriculation.
-Exceptionally the thesis or portfolio may be presented after three years since first matriculation.
+The submission of a portfolio of published work shall follow the same rules and procedures as laid down for the submission of a portfolio of published work for a PhD with the exception that only registered DEng/EngD students are eligible.

-V. The Examination
+VI.
+The Examination